hackingjpr/Group3-4App/README.md

 Functions provided import and depend on a number of R packages.
 Functionality has been tested on *R 4.0.4* with *Ubuntu 20.04.2 LTS*

 # Troubleshooting
-## App wont install
+## App won't install
 1. Check if you have selected all of the script before running it.
 2. Check to see if RStudio is asking you if you want to update your packages, this will appear in the bottom left quadrant and look like "Update (Y/N)".
 Click in the quadrant and type Y then press Return.
 If this doesn't sort it then next time press N and press return, RStudio can be temperamental.

-## App wont open after running
+## App won't open after running
 Pop ups may be blocked, try running the app again and see if something appears saying "pop up blocked", click this and tell it to allow pop ups.

 ## App closes after uploading files and clicking "Generate Group 3/4 Scores"
 If running Methylation idat files then make sure you have uploaded both red and green files for the sample.

-## App wont open after closing itself due to an error
+## App won't open after closing itself due to an error
 If the app closes itself down then you may need to press stop.
 The button for this is a red hexagon that can be found in the top right corner of the box in the lower left quadrant of the RStudio screen.

-# *Disclaimer : This app is designed exclusively for research purposes and strictly not for diagnostic use.*
+# *Disclaimer: This app is designed exclusively for research purposes and strictly not for diagnostic use.*